 4. Cave of the Winds

 How close is up close?
-Bring your waterproof camera, slip into the special yellow poncho and footwear provided, and follow your tour guide through a series of wooden walkways (built fresh each year!) to the famed Hurricane Deck of Cave of the Winds.
+Bring your waterproof camera, slip into the special yellow poncho, and follow a series of wooden walkways (built fresh each year!) to the famed Hurricane Deck of Cave of the Winds.
 There, you’ll find just feet away from the base of Bridal Veil Falls, so expect to get wet from the spray coming off the Falls itself and be awed!
+Please note, this is a timed-ticket experience.

 5. Lockport Locks & Erie Canal Cruise